 Join us on a unique guided 2½ hour walking tour of Oak Island, with Oak Island Historian Charles Barkhouse.
-For 2020 our tours will be for 140 visitors on each tour (two tours per day), conducted between June and September – we walk rain or shine!
+For 2020 our tours will be for 140 visitors on each tour (two tours per day), conducted between June and September – and we'll we walk rain or shine!
 Please scroll down for Frequently Asked Questions!

 Oak Island is about an hour south of Halifax via Highway 103.
 Take Exit 9, and continue toward Gold River.
 If you’re coming from the South Shore, take exit 10 towards Mahone Bay/ Martins River.
 Take Crandall Point Road, which will lead you to the Oak Island Causeway.
 The parking lot and Interpretive Centre are across the causeway.